-- 1) Click Survey, then the window displaying a list of available SSIDs will appear in Figure 3-7. - 2) Find the SSID of the Access Point / Router or WISP, and click Connect in the corresponding row.
-You will then return to the page shown in Figure 3-9. - 3) Select the security mode and enter the password that is the same as on the root AP. - 4) Click Next, you will then come to Network Setting page for furthers configuration. - E. When you choose Multi-SSID mode, the Wireless Setting page will be shown in Figure 3-10.
+- 1) Find the SSID of the Access Point / Router or WISP which you want you to connect to, and click Connect in the corresponding row.
+You will then see the page shown in Figure 3-11. - 2) Select the security mode and enter the password that is the same as on the main Router/AP. - 3) Click Next, you will then come to Network Settings page for further configuration.

+Figure 3-11 Wireless Setting - Client mode

+E. When you choose Multi-SSID mode, the Wireless Settings page will be shown in Figure 3-12.

-Figure 3-10 Wireless Setting - Multi-SSID mode
+Figure 3-12 Wireless Setting - Multi-SSID mode